Illumina/hap.py/doc/happy.md

 Reference-pad and expand the sequences generate haplotype blocks by this many basepairs left and right.
 This is useful for approximate block matching.

-## Using RTG-Tools / VCFEval as the comparison engine
+## Using RTG-Tools, VCFEval as the comparison engine

 RTG-Tools (see [https://github.com/RealTimeGenomics/rtg-tools](https://github.com/RealTimeGenomics/rtg-tools)
 provides a feature called "vcfeval" which performs complex variant comparisons.
 Hap.py